Assyria History Timeline and Map

 Stone depiction of an Assyrian Soldier on Horseback

 Both cavalry and infantry formations now went into battle to fight, not as individuals, as the old Bronze Age warriors had done, but as unified, disciplined bodies of troops fighting en masse.

 Before the mid-8th century, the army was essentially a citizen army, composed of ordinary Assyrian farmers performing their military service.
 The men called up for a particular year were stationed in camps, before being sent off on campaign.
 Those not called up at the start of a year might still find themselves called up later, to replace losses or if additional troops were needed.

 This system continued into later times, but was now supplemented by a standing army of foreign troops, made up of contingents from conquered peoples.
 These soldiers served for many years at a time; they were able to attain a higher level of experience and training, and, free from the need to return to their farms for the harvest, they were able to serve on longer wars rather than the seasonal campaigns of old.
 This also allowed permanent garrisons to be stationed at key points within the Assyrian empire, answering to the provincial governors.
-These helped to keep the subject peoples and neighbouring vassal kingdoms in check.
+These helped to keep the subject peoples and neighboring vassal kingdoms in check.